top of page

 PS.
 A new program is coming to the Squashletic Training App on Monday, May 6th!
 It's all about sticking to a daily routine and building some discipline.
 The program will involve one non-negotiable 15-minute session per day (strength, cardio intervals, or mobility/flexibility), 50 ghosts every time you step on court (sessions will be provided), and an aim to sleep 7-9 hours a night.

 It kicks off on Monday, May 6th.
-You can join by signing up for the Squashletic Training Academy here for less than $1/day!
+You can join by signing up for the Squashletic Training Academy and check out all of my programs here!

 Recent Posts